Blantados/blantados-funkin-utau-main/README.md

 The main voicebanks by GenoX are not included here so you have to download them on his page!

+# NOTICE:
+Since some of you people are asking why some of the voicebanks won't work, it's probably because those were extra voicebanks I tend to use for like one sample or smthn.
+So if they don't work, if you have Audacity, just place the .wav files in Audacity and re-export them.
+Then they should work fine.

 Please credit me if you end up using these voicebanks.

 Links and Stuff: